How To Use And Configure WordPress Widgets – Part 2

 Learn how to add, configure, and use text widgets on your WordPress sidebar …

-In this section we are going to show you how to configure various WordPress sidebar widgets.
+In this section you are going to configure various WordPress widgets.

-• Add a clickable Help image linking visitors to your contact page.
+• Adding a clickable Help image linking to your support page.

-• Adding a list of your site’s Pages.
+• Adding a list of the site’s Pages.

 Understanding WordPress For Newbies: About WordPress Widgets